stefanovertua/strategic-insights-of-a-coffee-chain/README.md

 ![picture9](https://github.com/user-attachments/assets/0fcd1989-9f32-481c-b00a-008099d4a9a3)

-Finally, it is crucial to investigate whether our expenses are effectively contributing to profits in order to evaluate our strategy.
+Finally, it is crucial to investigate whether the expenses are effectively contributing to profits in order to evaluate our strategy.
 To this end, I analyzed the correlation between total expenses, profit, and sales across different markets and product lines.

 ![picture10](https://github.com/user-attachments/assets/9029a14d-c160-4e31-ad3f-4fd4cd000d87)

 ## Executive summary

 + The coffee chain offers a diverse but focused product range, with 2 product lines encompassing 4 product types and 13 distinct products, allowing for targeted marketing and streamlined operations while still providing variety to customers.
-This is an advantage, meaning that we can leverage several different products to target different tastes and demographics sectors.
+This is an advantage, meaning that we can leverage several different products to target different tastes and demographic sectors.
 Notably, all product types and lines exhibit nearly equal popularity.
 + With an average profit of $60.56 per transaction and a healthy profit margin (average profit / average sales = 31.7%), the coffee chain appears to be operating efficiently, though there may be room to optimize expenses (28.2% of sales) to further improve profitability.
 + The firm has achieved more sales targets than profit targets overall.
 This discrepancy suggests that there may be underlying challenges in translating that revenue into actual profits.
 + The West region, particularly in Small Markets, consistently outperforms other regions in total sales ($67,418) and average margin (160.42%), suggesting a strong market presence and efficient operations in this area.
 However, it also has the highest average COGS (149.28), indicating potential for cost optimization to further improve profitability.